 Each Fellowship team will undertake a program assessment, called a Capstone, using empirical research methods, focusing on one of the following three strands:

-- Admission and Access: must center on assessing the impact of a program designed to foster the successful law school enrollment of people from underrepresented racial, ethnic, and socioeconomic backgrounds
+- Admission and Access: must center on assessing the impact of a conditional admission or law school exposure or preparation program

-The Fellowship will last September 2023 through November 2024 and comprise of nine Fellowship meetings: five two-day, in-person meetings and four 90-minute virtual meetings.
+The Fellowship will last September 2026 through November 2027 and comprise of nine Fellowship meetings: five two-day, in-person meetings and four 90-minute virtual meetings.
 Meetings will take place roughly every seven to eight weeks.
 Each Fellowship team will be expected to host an in-person meeting at their home institution.

 Fellowship teams will receive the following funding and support premised on enhancing the feasibility and quality of their work: